monkvision/monkjs/packages/common/README/STATE_MANAGEMENT.md

 ```

 ## CreatedOneImage Action
-This action can be dispatched after an image has beencreated and uploaded to the API.
+This action can be dispatched after an image has been created and uploaded to the API.
 The payload of this action should
 contain the details about the image that has been created, as well as the ID of the inspection.
 You can also start by
 creating a local image (with a custom local ID), and then update this image when the API has returned the actual ID of
 the image.
 To do so, re-dispatch another time the same action, but with the new Id and the property `localId` in the